Mystery

 The Accident

 This literary thriller revolves around a manuscript called The Accident, which reveals a damning secret that has been successfully kept for twenty-five years.
 When the new manuscript mysteriously appears on a literary agent’s desk, all hell breaks loose, beginning with the murder of her assistant.
 The action unfolds over the course of one desperate, dangerous day, as powerful forces ruthlessly attempt to contain the damage.
 Featuring some of the same characters from Pavone’s first novel, The Expats.
 A fast-moving page-turner.
+For reasons I don’t want to reveal to anyone who hasn’t read it, this would make an excellent book club novel.

 More info →